First Men in the Moon (1964 film): Plot

-In 1964, the United Nations has launched a rocket flight to the Moon.
-A multi-national group of astronauts in the UN spacecraft land, believing themselves to be the first lunar explorers.
-However, they discover a Union Jack flag on the surface and a note mentioning Katherine Callender, which claims the Moon for Queen Victoria.
+In 1964, the United Nations sends a rocket to the Moon.
+A multi-national group of astronauts land, believing themselves to be the first lunar explorers.
+However, they discover a battered Union Jack flag and a handwritten note, dated some 65 years earlier, claiming the Moon on behalf of Queen Victoria.
+The note is written on the back of a court summons for Katherine Callender from the village of Dymchurch in England.

-Attempting to trace Callender in the records office in Dymchurch in Kent, south-east England, the UN authorities discover that she has died, but that her husband Arnold Bedford is still living in a nursing home known as "The Limes".
+The authorities discover that her widowed husband Arnold Bedford is still living, in a nursing home.
 The home's staff do not let him watch television reports of the Moon expedition because, according to the matron, it "excites him".
 Bedford's repeated lunar claims are dismissed as senile delusion.
-The UN representatives question him about the Moon, and he tells them his story, which is shown in flashback.
+When the UN representatives question him, he tells them his story, which is shown in flashback.

-In 1899, Arnold Bedford lives in a romantic spot, Cherry Cottage, next to a canal lock in Dymchurch.
-His fiancée, Katherine Callender, known as Kate, arrives by car (driving herself), visiting the house for the first time.
+In 1899, Arnold Bedford lives in a romantic spot, Cherry Cottage, in Dymchurch.
+His fiancée, Katherine "Kate" Callender, arrives by car (driving herself).
 It is implied that Bedford is in financial difficulties by a letter about his rent being well past due.
-They meet a nearby neighbour, inventor Joseph Cavor, who wants to buy the cottage, just in case his experiments should damage it.
-Kate agrees to this on Bedfords behalf.
-Bedford begins spending time at Cavor's house, where the inventor has a large laboratory.
-He has developed a substance, Cavorite, that will let anything it is applied to or made of nullify the force of gravity.
+They meet a neighbour, inventor Joseph Cavor, who wants to buy the cottage, just in case his experiments should damage it.
+Kate agrees to sell on Bedford's behalf.
+Bedford begins spending time at Cavor's house.
+The inventor has developed a substance, Cavorite, that will let anything it is applied to or made of nullify the force of gravity.
 He plans to use it to travel to the Moon.
-Bedford has deeds drawn up and signed in Kate's name selling the cottage to Cavor for £5000...(in reality he is selling something that he does not own).
+Bedford has deeds drawn up and signed in Kate's name selling the cottage to Cavor (though he does not own it).

 Cavor tempts Bedford by telling him there are gold nuggets on the Moon.
-He has already built a spherical spaceship in the greenhouse next to the cottage.
-The sphere is lined inside with green velvet, and it has electric lights.
+He has built a spherical spaceship.
 There is an explosion at Cavor's house just as Kate arrives at the cottage.
 This is caused by Cavor's assistant, Gibbs, leaving for the local pub instead of watching the boiler used for processing the Cavorite.
-He shows her deep sea diving suits intended to keep them both alive while on the lunar surface.
-The production of Cavorite is increased.
-Kate brings some things for the trip: gin and bitters, chickens, and an elephant gun.
+Kate brings some things for the trip, including an elephant gun.
 But she gives Bedford an ultimatum: "Cavorite or me".
-Back at the cottage, Kate is served with a summons by a bailiff accompanied by a silent policeman.
-She has been charged with selling a property she does not own.
-Bedford and Cavor are just about to leave when Kate angrily hammers on the outside of the sphere wanting to know what he has done.
-They pull her inside just before the sphere launches.
+Kate is served with a summons; she has been charged with selling a property she does not own.
+Kate angrily hammers on the outside of the sphere wanting to know what Bedford has done.
+Bedford and Cavor pull her inside just before the sphere launches.